itom-project/itom/docs/userDoc/source/02_installation/build_documentation.rst

     The real user documentation is created in |itom| using a python script that needs the |Python| package **Sphinx** (http://sphinx-doc.org/).
     **Sphinx** itsself requires other python packages installed on your computer.
 Therefore we suggest to get **Sphinx** by the python package
     **distribute** that is able to download the latest version of **Sphinx** including all depending packages.
-On Windows operating systems, **distribute** also installs an application **easy_install** in the **Python\Scripts** directory. **Easy_install** can be called from any command line in order to get **Sphinx**.
+For the Windows operating systems, **distribute** also installs an application **easy_install** in the **Python\Scripts** directory. **Easy_install** can be called from any command line in order to get **Sphinx**.